Dancers and crowds fill a downtown street during a large Pride parade

 What are the best gay bars in Charlotte?

-Charlotte's gay nightlife centers on South End and NoDa.
-The Scorpio is the largest gay dance-and-show club in the Carolinas; Argon is the design-forward dance bar (and hosts the Pride tea dance); Chasers in NoDa brings drag and dancing; and Sidelines, Slingshot, Petra's, and the Woodshed round out the scene.
+Charlotte's gay nightlife runs along the South Boulevard corridor and up in NoDa.
+The Scorpio is the largest gay dance-and-show club in the Carolinas; Argon is the city's video bar (and hosts the Pride tea dance); Chasers in NoDa brings drag and dancing; and Sidelines, Petra's, and the Woodshed round out the scene.
 Most run extended hours and special programming all Pride weekend.

 How do I get around during Charlotte Pride?